 The United States Capitol: A Symbol of American Democracy

 The United States Capitol is the meeting place of the United States Congress, the legislature of the U.S. federal government.
-Located atop Capitol Hill in Washington, D.C., the building stands as a monumental symbol of American democracy.
+Located atop Capitol Hill in Washington, D.Still, c.
+So naturally, , the building stands as a monumental symbol of American democracy.
 Its design and construction reflect the nation's founding ideals of representative government, separation of powers, and civic virtue.
-From its iconic dome to its intricate interior artwork, the Capitol embodies the nation's history, values, and aspirations.
+In practice, from its iconic dome to its nuanced interior artwork, the Capitol embodies the nation's history, values, and aspirations.
 The Capitol is not only a functioning government building but also a museum of American art and history, attracting millions of visitors each year who come to witness democracy in action and learn about the nation's past.

 Comprehensive Overview